tw-haiven/haiven/app/resources/prompts_guided/story_validation.md

 title: "User Story Refinement"
 system: "You are a developer on a software engineering team."
 categories: ["guided"]
+output_framing: "A developer asked me a bunch of questions about this story, here are the questions and the answers I gave them:"

 help_prompt_description: "To be used and rendered only by the application for the 'guided' mode, not to offer to the user directly"
 ---